HelleBenjamin/Sandboxia2D/README.md

 `./build/Sandboxia -v 1 -d`

 ### For debug
-There is still legacy renderer included.
-Use that if you get OpenGL related errors.
+The legacy renderer was removed in v0.1.9-beta.

 Debug keys: